 California culinary schools

 Culinary arts schools pepper the state of California.
-From the California Culinary Academy in San Francisco to the Art Institute of California-Los Angeles, California has a number of culinary academies to choose from.
 Some have produced American Culinary Federation award-winning student chefs and educators (acfchefs.org/ACF).

 It is also important to remember that a chef's education continues well past graduation.
 With that in mind, California is home to world-renowned restaurants such as 2012's 48th Best Restaurant in the World Manresa (Los Gatos), San Francisco's Coi, and the world-famous French Laundry in the Napa Valley, as well as the countless other restaurants the state offers where future chefs might hone their skills (theworlds50best.com).